is part of the Informa Markets Division of Informa PLC

 "BMS is committed to the AEV market and has a deep understanding of the role innovative materials play from concept through commercialization," said David Loren, market lead, PCS Group, BMS.
 "We are actively seeking collaborations with suppliers and OEMs to help them navigate through the complex AEV challenges such as vehicle weight and manufacturability."

 In addition to the materials used, Loren notes that there's a difference between traditional automobiles and AEVs in the manner in which the materials are used in the vehicles to meet the unique demands of the market.
-"Any way you look at it, the AEV market represents a paradigm shift that impacts all aspects of vehicle design and production," said Loren-[email protected]
+"Any way you look at it, the AEV market represents a paradigm shift that impacts all aspects of vehicle design and production," said [email protected]